jacentino/DbFun/README.md

 The generating process uses little bit of reflection, but no reflection is used while processing a query, since generated code is executed.

 ### Executing queries
-Queries defined above return `DbCall<'t>`, that is function taking IConnector object and returning data wrapped in Async.
+Queries defined above return `DbCall<'t>`, that is function taking IConnector (object carrying database connection and optionally transaction) and returning data wrapped in Async.
 They can be passed to the `run` function after applying preceding parameters.
 ```fsharp
 async {
     let! blog = Blogging.getBlog 1 |> run